 The most common causes of a broken ankle include:

 Car accidents.
 The crushing injuries common in car accidents may cause breaks that require surgical repair.

 Falls.
 Tripping and falling can break bones in your ankles, as can landing on your feet after jumping down from just a slight height.

 Missteps.
-Sometimes just putting your foot down wrong can result in a broken bone.
-Twisting your ankle just right can cause a sprain or a broken bone.
+Sometimes just putting your foot down wrong can result in a twisting injury that can cause a broken bone.

 You may be at higher risk of a broken ankle if you: